volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 ### use 32/64 bits floas lines (.txt) format from rephase

-- Filters (left and right) will be set through webUI by giving the name of the file to use.
+- Filters (left and right) can be selected in webUI.